 • Tribhuwan International Airport ( Airport – Hotel – Airport ) transfer in Kathmandu.

-• All camping gear & Kitchen utensils for the Climbing period.
+• All camping gear & kitchen utensils are for the climbing period.

-• One experienced, educated, well trained, fluent English speaking, friendly, specialized in Everest region and government authorized trekking trekking guide, cook, climbing guide, staff, required porters ( one porter for two persons) etc.
+• One experienced, educated, well trained, fluent English speaking, friendly, specialized in Everest region and government authorized trekking guide, cook, climbing guide, staff

-• All staff’s expenses as food, salary, insurance, equipment, accommodation etc.
+• All staff expenses include food, salary, Insurance, equipment, accommodation, etc.

 • Makalu- Barun National park fee.